sst/guide/_chapters/add-a-billing-api.md

 - We are using a `calculateCost(storage)` function (that we are going to add soon) to figure out how much to charge a user based on the number of notes that are going to be stored.

 - We create a new Stripe object using our Stripe Secret key.
 We are going to get this as an environment variable.
-We do not want to put our secret keys in our code and commit that to git.
+We do not want to put our secret keys in our code and commit that to Git.
 This is a security issue.

 - Finally, we use the `stripe.charges.create` method to charge the user and respond to the request if everything went through successfully.